 The part of a message or frame containing unique information is called the information frame.
 Other parts of the message include sync and CRC.
 See packet.

-The Internet is a public system of computers which communicate over commercial lines (usually telephone or leased telephone lines) using TCP/IP.
+The Internet is a public system of computers which communicate over commercial lines including using TCP/IP.
 Most Internet terminals are at government and commercial research facilities and educational facilities.
 Use of the Internet network is free although use of the computers that are hooked into the Internet may not be.
 Most people who have access to the Internet either pay a fee or have connection to the network from work or school.

-An Internet address is the total e-mail address of a user in the Internet system.
+An Internet address may refer to an email address, or a Universal Resource Locator (URL). is the total e-mail address of a user in the Internet system.
 It consists of the user's log-in name and the FQDN (fully Qualified Domain Name) separated by an @ character.
-See also domain name, e-mail, FQDN, host, hostname, Internet.
+See also domain name, e-mail, FQDN, host, hostname, Internet, URL.

 Internet Protocol.
 The core protocol of the ARPA suite.
 IP is a simple connectionless (datagram) protocol that handles addressing, fragmentation and type-of-service routing in the heterogeneous internetwork environment.
 See TCP/IP, KA9G, ARPA Suite, connectionless.

 A numeric address designating a host computer running TCP/IP.
 For example: VE2DM's test computer is 184.108.40.206 .
 Compare this with his hostname.domain_name test.ve2dm.ampr.org.
 See also domain name, FQDN, host, hostname, Internet address, TCP/IP.

 Intermediate System.
 ISO's term for a packet switch.

 Industry Science Canada.
 ISC is the Canadian government ministry that merged Communication Canada with Science and Technology.
 ISC is now responsible for the control of all radio communication in Canada.
 See also DOC, FCC.